MihaiMocanuGit/AssociativeOperationCounter-Cpp_port/README.md

 or `cmake-build-release/`)

 # Changing the cardinal of the set
-To modify the cardinal of the set on which you are generating semigroups, please modify in `main.cpp` the line `constexpr int CARDINAL_SET = <<Insert New Cardinal>>;` and recompile the program.
+To modify the cardinal of the set - on which you are generating semigroups -, please modify in `main.cpp` the line `constexpr int CARDINAL_SET = <<Insert New Cardinal>>;` and recompile the program.

 # Optimisation ideas: